TRAK Smart Energy System (SES)

 GeoExchange uses the earth as a heat source in winter or as a heat sink in summer to borrow energy and put it back.
 Geoexchange is also used in the overall system as a load-levelling thermal capacitor.
 A system of vertical polyethylene pipes set deep into the ground holds circulating, environmentally-safe, water/glycol fluid pumped through the loops which absorb or release heat depending on the season.
 It takes advantage of consistent underground temperatures to boost efficiency and reduce operating costs of heating and cooling systems.
 This median temperature is also used to directly heat or cool portions of the ventilation and water loads in a building or process at very minimal costs.

-Heat Pumps exchange thermal energy and heats and cool with the same work input, utilizing heat recovery and thermal storage methods.
+Hydronic Heat Pumps exchange thermal energy and heats and cools with the same work input, utilizing heat recovery and thermal storage methods.
 Coupled with hydronic distribution systems, instant, personalized heating and cooling are provided anytime (not just seasonal) based on the individual needs of different building spaces or processes.

 Thermal Battery is a thermal mass (heat sink) that stores heat by absorbing it from a source, then releasing it slowly.
-In addition to GeoExchange, TRAK Smart Energy Systems utilize water storage, underground parking garages, foundation slabs, and the ground as “thermal batteries”.
+In addition to GeoExchange, TRAK Smart Energy Systems utilize water storage, underground parking garages and foundation slabs, and the ground as “thermal batteries”.

 Energy Management System (EMS) Controls are a sophisticated TRAK software and hardware platform that monitors current and anticipated energy usage, weather patterns, utility costs and seasonal trends.
 It integrates with other facility systems.
 Sensors constantly check temperatures, humidity, air and fluid flows, open and close valves, dampers, start and stop motors, circulating pumps and more.
 The EMS determines the way the Smart Energy System will use its various components to create and conserve energy in the most efficient way possible.
 It enables onsite and offsite monitoring and controlling 24/7 and anticipates and gives alarms when operational situations are outside of normal settings so corrections and maintenance can be done promptly.